On a generalization of affinoid varieties

 hence given a Cauchy sequence $\{f_n\} \to f$ for $|\cdot|_\rho$ we see that

-therefore the convergence for $|\cdot|_\rho$ implies the uniform convergence.
-So we can deduce that for $K = \R, \C$ any element in $T_k^n(\rho)$ define an analytic function in $\D_k(\rho^-)$ continuous on the border of the polycylinder.
-But in general, not all analytic function in $\D_k(\rho^-)$ which have a continuous extension to the border can be represented by a series of this kind.
+therefore the convergence for the norm $|\cdot|_\rho$ implies the uniform convergence.
+Therefore, we can deduce that, for $k = \R, \C$, any element in $T_k^n(\rho)$ defines an analytic function in $\D_k(\rho^-)$ which is continuous on the boundary of the polycylinder.
+But in general, not all analytic functions in $\D_k(\rho^-)$ which have a continuous extension on the boundary can be represented by a series which belongs to $T_k^n(\rho)$.

 \begin{defn} For any polyradius $\rho = (\rho_1, ..., \rho_n) \in \R_+^n$ we define